JeffreySarnoff/FastRationals.jl/README.md

 - _reserved for unintentional omissions_

-### what fast rationals do beyond system rationals
+### what is provided beyond the system rational ops

 #### enhanced rounding